OneMoreThing/deploydtutorial/step1.markdown

 # Step 1 - Uploading your app to Deployd

-Start by creating an HTML page.
+Start by creating an HTML page in your favorite text editor.
 Call it `index.html`:

     <!DOCTYPE html>
     <html>